Frequently Asked Questions

 Q. Will you be offering apprenticeships?

-Yes, this is something we will be looking at once our application has been submitted.
+A. Yes, this is something we will be looking at once consent has been given.

 Q. How long is the consent application process?

-We hope to gain consent for the facility in late summer 2020.
+A. We hope to gain consent for the facility in early 2021.

 Q. When is construction likely to start?

-A. We expect construction to start within six months of DCO consent being granted, and it will take approximately 36 months to complete.
+A. We expect construction to start within six months of DCO consent being granted in 2021.
+Some early phases of construction could start almost immediately, subject to the terms of the consent.

 Q. When will it be operational?

-A. We expect the facility will be operational by early 2024.
+A. We expect the facility will be operational in 2025.

 Q. How much traffic would there be during construction?